theo546/my-arch-setup/README.md

 mkdir -p /path/to/your/usb/drive/EFI/BOOT
 cp /usr/share/efitools/efi/KeyTool.efi /path/to/your/usb/drive/EFI/BOOT/BOOTX64.EFI
 ```
-*Note*: if your motherboard is good enough, you may not need the KeyTool utility to enroll the keys.
+*Note:* if your motherboard is good enough, you may not need the KeyTool utility to enroll the keys.

 ### c.
 Enroll the keys
 Now, restart your PC, open the boot options from your motherboard then boot off the USB drive to start the KeyTool utility.